The City’s Emergency Warming Centre is now closed

 BC Housing opened this 52-unit supportive modular housing project on City-owned land to provide housing for people experiencing or at risk of homelessness.
 Progressive Housing Society provides 24-hour staffing and works closely with tenants to connect them to additional services, such as health care and life-skills training.
 Adjacent to this site, an expansion to Norland Place is underway with another 43-unit supportive modular housing project.

-Overnight Warming Centre (currently closed)
+Emergency Warming Centre

 The City works collaboratively with the Society to End Homelessness in Burnaby through its Task Force to End Homelessness in Burnaby, which includes members from homeless serving agencies, RCMP, Transit Police, Vancity, Fraser Health, and interested community members.
 The Task Force works to address the causes of homelessness, raise awareness of the issue and provide support services for people experiencing homelessness.